 DHS EHS-CCP utilizes ReadyRosie as its research-based parenting curriculum.
 ReadyRosie builds on parents' knowledge and provides tools that are focused on equipping and engaging families and caregivers of children 0-6 years old.
 The curriculum includes a oneyear subscription for the digital tool provided to all DHS EHS-CCP parents and staff through text, email, or smart phone app.
 Subscribers receive "Modeled Moments" of real families, rather than actors, engaging in learning activities within the context of their own homes, grocery stores, restaurants, and cars.
 In addition to the digital tool, DHS EHS-CCP implements the ReadyRosie Family Workshops.
 Initiated during the 2018-2019 school year, the six session workshop series for parents and caregivers addressed positive discipline strategies, healthy routines, language development, developmental milestones, fostering play and social emotional development.
-For the 2021-2022 program year, DHS EHS Early Education Services (EES) and Family and Community teams collaborated to facilitate the ReadyRosie Family Workshops.
+For the 2022-2023 program year, DHS EHS Early Education Services (EES) and Family and Community teams collaborated to facilitate the ReadyRosie Family Workshops.
 This collaboration provided parents with the opportunity to discuss their child's development and identify strategies that can be implemented in the home environment to support parent-child interactions.
-Workshops are based on various topics aligned to the Parent, Family and Community Engagement Framework such as All About Me - supporting positive parent-child relationships, Keeping it Healthy and Family Literacy supporting family well-being as other well as other topics.
-Three additional sessions were introduced this program year bringing the total number of workshops from seven to ten.
-These additional sessions are focused on social emotional support and included: Fostering Listening Skills, Resiliency Raising Strong Children and Nurturing Resilient Children with Positive Expectations and Healthy Family Norms.
+Workshops are based on various topics aligned to the Parent, Family and Community Engagement Framework such as All About Me - supporting positive parent-child relationships, Keeping it Healthy and Family Literacy workshops support family well-being as other well as other topics.
+Three additional sessions were introduced in 2021-2022 program year bringing the total number of workshops from seven to ten.
+These additional sessions are focused on social emotional support and included: Fostering Listening Skills, Resiliency Raising Strong

+Children and Nurturing Resilient Children with Positive Expectations and Healthy Family Norms.
 All ReadyRosie activities including "Modeled Moments" and workshops are available in both English and Spanish.

-To prevent and reduce child abuse and neglect, DHS EHS-CCP collaborates with the prekindergarten Head Start program on the implementation of Triple P, a parent training curriculum.
-A collaboration between DHS Head Start, Metro Health and community partners allows for the provision of multiple levels of the Triple P program to Head Start families.
+To prevent and reduce child abuse and neglect, DHS EHS-CCP collaborates with the City of San Antonio Metro Health Department on the implementation of Triple P, a parent training curriculum.
 Triple P is an evidence-based parenting curriculum that has been shown to reduce child maltreatment among families with a history of maltreatment or with risk factors for maltreatment.
-Plans are for the 2022-2023 program year are to roll out the Triple P program with the EHS-CCP families.
+During the 2022-2023 program year, four discussion groups were held in the fall of 2022 and four are planned for the spring 2023 at two EHS-CCP child care centers.
+Discussion groups will provide parents with an overview of positive parenting principles related to four topics: Dealing with Disobedience, Managing Fighting and Aggression, Developing Good Bedtime Routines and Hassle-free Shopping with Children.
+In addition to each discussion group, parents will be provided an opportunity to receive additional individualized support if requested.